-NOTHINGNESS was loosely scheduled for CD release in mid-1997.
-It's a point 'n' click adventure that was intended to be a cross between MYST and MONKEY ISLAND.
+NOTHINGNESS is a point 'n' click adventure that was loosely scheduled for CD release in mid-1997, and is perhaps best described as a cross between MYST and MONKEY ISLAND.
 Features of the final release were to include:

 - 512 colours displayed on screen at once